XpiritBV/ContainerWorkshop-Docs/Lab10-BlueGreen.md

 22 green
 ```

 In real life, you can use this technique to gradually increase traffic to a new version of your software, with the means of moving back to the previous version in a few seconds in case of issues.
-Every software release would flip
+For every software release, you would flip from blue, to green, to blue, etc.